Kathund/ShareX-API/README.md

 ### Max File Size

 The `maxFileSize` option is the maximum file size that the API will accept.
 This is useful for stopping people from uploading large files to your API and using up all of your server space.
 This is set in bytes and the default is `104857600 Bytes` (100mb) due to Cloudflare tunnel's max `free` plan only supports 100mb file size.

+### Allow Config Gen

+The `allowConfigGen` option that lets the user generate a ShareX config file.
+Once the user has generated the config it is **highly** recommended to set this to `false` to stop people from generating a config file and using your API without your permission.